mbest1813/documentation/v2/editions/cloud/api.md

 }
 ```

 There is no direct access to auto signup a user from the API.
-However the auto signup feature will be automatically triggered when adding a user to your `Organization` that does not have an existing Astronomer `User` account.
+However the auto signup feature will be automatically triggered when adding a user to your `Organization` that does not have an existing MetaRouter `User` account.

 Note that editing a user's account and editing organization users are features on our roadmap and will be available soon!